kvalle/grinder-workshop/README.md

 * `grinder.statistics.report()`:
   This method reports the result of the latest run test.
   Call it after your checks have determined success or failure.

+To verify that your checks are working, fail some tests and have a look at the test results.

 ### Extras